ESCOMP/CTSM/doc/source/tech_note/Ecosystem/CLM50_Tech_Note_Ecosystem.rst

 variability in the soil and snow state variables within a single land unit.
 For example, the vegetated land unit could contain several columns with independently evolving vertical profiles of soil water and temperature.
-Similarly, the managed vegetation land unit could be divided into two columns, irrigated and non-irrigated.
-The snow/soil column is represented by fifteen layers for soil and up to five layers for snow, depending on snow depth.
+Similarly, the managed vegetation land unit can be divided into two columns, irrigated and non-irrigated.
+The default snow/soil column is represented by 25 layers for ground (with up to 20 of these layers classified as soil layers and the remaining layers classified as bedrock layers)  and up to 10 layers for snow, depending on snow depth.
 The central characteristic of the column subgrid level is that this is where the state variables for water and energy in the soil and snow are defined, as well as the fluxes of